AhmedMohamedAbdelaty/Pig-Game/README.md

 # Description

 The Pig Game allows two players to take turns rolling a virtual dice.
 The objective is to reach a score of 100 before the opponent.
-Each roll adds the rolled value to the current score, but rolling a 1 resets the current score to zero.
-Players can choose to hold their current score and switch turns, or keep rolling to potentially score higher but risk losing everything if another 1 is rolled.
+Each roll adds the rolled value to the current score, but rolling a 1 resets the current score of the player to zero and changes the turn to the opponent.
+Players can choose to hold their current score and switch turns, or keep rolling to potentially score higher but risk losing everything if 1 is rolled.

 # Features